mattdesl/kami-demos/src/normals-pixel/readme.md

 # normals-pixel

-This is very similar to the [normals](../normals) tutorial, but styled for pixel art.
+This is very similar to the [normals](../normals) demo, but styled for pixel art.

 There are two main considerations.
 The first is to use a "cel shading" for the light, so that it does not look like a smooth gradient.
 One simple way of achieving this is to use a series of if-else statements and clamp the color.
 See the [Toon Shading section here](http://prideout.net/blog/?p=22).